--corba Instructs the tool to generate a CORBA binding for the specified port type.

--i port-type Specifies the name of the port type being mapped to a written.

-CORBA binding.

--d directory Specifies the directory into which the new WSDL file is to wsdl file-corba.wsdl.

--o file Specifies the name of the generated WSDL file.
-Defaults corba: typeMapping element (an element that defines the
+-corba Instructs the tool to generate a CORBA binding for the specified port type. -i port-type Specifies the name of the port type being mapped to a CORBA binding. -d directory Specifies the directory into which the new WSDL file is written. -o file Specifies the name of the generated WSDL file.
+Defaults to $wsdl\file$ -corba.wsdl. -props namespace Specifies the target namespace for the corba:typeMapping element (an element that defines the WSDL-to-IDL mappings for complex types).

--props namespace Specifies the target namespace for the

-WSDL-to-IDL mappings for complex types).